 Part I - Jurisdiction and mode of trial 1

 1. Jurisdiction of the High Court 1

 2. Sentencing powers of the High Court 1

 3. Assessors 1

 4. Place and date of sessions of the High Court 1

 Part II - Warrant of arrest 2

 5. Warrant of arrest 2

 6. Form, contents and duration of warrant of arrest 2

 7. Warrants, to whom directed 2

 8. Execution of warrant directed to a police officer 2

 9. Notification of substance of warrant 2

 10. Person arrested to be brought before the court without delay 2

 11. Where warrant of arrest may be executed 2

 12. Irregularities in warrant of arrest 2

 13. Power of court to order prisoner to be brought before it 3

 14. Release on bail 3

 15. Refusal to grant bail 3

 16. Restriction on period of pretrial remand 4

 17. Power to order sufficient bail 4

 18. Discharge of sureties 4

 19. Death of surety 5

 20. Persons bound by recognisance absconding may be committed 5

 21. Forfeiture of recognisance 5

 Part III - Indictments 5

 22. Contents of indictment 5

 23. Joinder of counts 5

-24. Joinder of persons 5
+24. Joinder of persons 6

 25. Rules for the framing of indictments 6

 26. Indictment to be in the name of the Director of Public Prosecutions 7

-27. Form of indictment 7
+27. Form of indictment 8

 Part IV - Previous conviction or acquittal 8

 28. Persons convicted or acquitted not to be tried again for the same offence 8

 29. Persons may be tried again for a separate offence 8

 30. Consequences supervening or not known at time of former trial 8

-31. Where original court was not competent to try subsequent charge

-32. Previous conviction or acquittal, how proved

-Part V - Witnesses and evidence

-33. Summons for witness

-34. Warrant for witness who disobeys summons

-35. Warrant for witness in first instance

-36. Mode of dealing with witness arrested under warrant

-37. Power of court to order prisoner to be brought up for examination

-38. Penalty for nonattendance of witness

-39. Power to summon material witness or examine person present

-40. Evidence to be given on oath

-41. Refractory witness

-42. Reports by Government analyst, ballistic expert and geologist 11

-43. Competency of accused as witness 11

-44. Procedure when person charged is the only witness called 11

-Part VI - Procedure in case of the insanity or other incapacity of an accused person 12

-45. Inquiry by the court as to the insanity of the accused 12

-46. Procedure when the accused is certified as capable of making his or her defence

-47. Resumption of trial 12

-48. Special finding of not guilty by reason of insanity

-49. Procedure when the accused does not understand the proceedings

-Part VII - Proceedings at the trial

-50. Orders for alteration of indictment

-51. Procedure when indictment altered

-52. Separate trials

-53. Power to postpone or adjourn proceedings 15

-54. Presence of accused during trial 15

-55. Right of accused to be defended

-56. Interpretation of evidence to accused or his or her advocate

-57. Interpretation of documents

-58. Quashing of indictment 15

-59. Procedure in case of previous convictions

-60. Pleading to indictment

-61. Plea of autrefois acquit and autrefois convict

-62. Refusal to plead
+31. Where original court was not competent to try subsequent charge 8 32.
+Previous conviction or acquittal, how proved 8 Part V - Witnesses and evidence 9 33.
+Summons for witness 9 34.
+Warrant for witness who disobeys summons 9 35.
+Warrant for witness in first instance 9 36.
+Mode of dealing with witness arrested under warrant 9 37.
+Power of court to order prisoner to be brought up for examination 9 38.
+Penalty for nonattendance of witness 10 39.
+Power to summon material witness or examine person present 10 40.
+Evidence to be given on oath 10 41.
+Refractory witness 10 42.
+Reports by Government analyst, ballistic expert and geologist 11 43.
+Competency of accused as witness 11 44.
+Procedure when person charged is the only witness called 12 Part VI - Procedure in case of the insanity or other incapacity of an accused person 12 45.
+Inquiry by the court as to the insanity of the accused 12 46.
+Procedure when the accused is certified as capable of making his or her defence 12 47.
+Resumption of trial 12 48.
+Special finding of not guilty by reason of insanity 13 49.
+Procedure when the accused does not understand the proceedings 13 Part VII - Proceedings at the trial 14 50.
+Orders for alteration of indictment 14 51.
+Procedure when indictment altered 14 52.
+Separate trials 14 53.
+Power to postpone or adjourn proceedings 15 54.
+Trial of accused in his or her absence 15 55.
+Right of accused to be defended 15 56.
+Interpretation of evidence to accused or his or her advocate 15 57.
+Interpretation of documents 15 58.
+Quashing of indictment 16 59.
+Procedure in case of previous convictions 16 60.
+Pleading to indictment 16 61.
+Plea of autrefois acquit and autrefois convict 16 62.
+Refusal to plead 17